-I.E.1 Does the law set forth general requirements for data retention, including a minimum and maximum retention period?
+I.E.1 Does the law establish general requirements for data retention, including a minimum and maximum retention period?
 Do they apply to electronically-stored data?

 The ETLs may contain a general rule on data retention.
 Article 10 of the MLEC sets criteria for the retention of electronic data, including the format in which data is to be stored.